 2 References

+[CarbonTrust] Carbon Trust: "Carbon impact of video streaming", White Paper, 2021.

 * * * Next Change * * * * (All new text)

 7.X Solution #X: Evaluation framework to attribute energy use in a multi-user environment

-7.X.1 Key Issue apping
+7.X.1 Key Issue mapping

 This solution addresses Key Issue #3 (Evaluation Framework) described in clause 6.3.

-7.X.2 Functional escription
+7.X.2 Functional description

 The reporting of energy consumption is desirable, as this gives a high-level measure of environmental impact.
 If one is interested in the energy used by a given device, then the device could be measured, either by a wall-plug that measures power- or energy-consumption, or by built-in measurement hardware.
 However, if the energy consumption of a given service is to be measured, a variety of complications may arise.
-A "service" in this instance could include sending a video over a mobile network, broadcasting a television , encoding video, caching and serving content, the processing of (media-related) data for a given subscriber by an internet service provider, etc. In general terms, a service is provided by an installation, which could refer to a service provider, a data centre, a ontent etwork, or any hardware that implements a (mobile) communication service.
+A "service" in this context could include sending a video asset over a mobile network, broadcasting a television service, encoding video, caching and serving content, the processing of (media-related) data for a given subscriber by an third party, etc. In general terms, a service is provided by an installation, which could refer to a service provider, a data centre, a Content Delivery Network, or any hardware that implements a (mobile) communication service.
 The implications are that:

-multiple data-streams may be processed concurrently;
+- multiple data-streams may be processed concurrently; and

-energy use and the presence of data are only weakly correlated, meaning that a device, system or centre may have a fixed energy overhead which is independent of the amount of data transmitted, as shown in figure 7.X.21.
+- energy use and the presence of data are only weakly correlated, meaning that a device, system or data centre may have a fixed energy overhead which is independent of the amount of data transmitted, as shown in figure 7.X.2-1.
+In addition, energy use as function of data rate can increase or decrease based on the network provider’s decision to change capacity and/or add infrastructure.

 For such installations, associating an amount of energy used to a given data stream is a non-trivial task.
-Further, such installations will still use a significant amount of energy even if no data passes through.
-This olution therefore proposes an accounting system for associating energy use with a data stream passing through a device, or system or service centre.
+Further, such installations still use a significant amount of energy even if no data passes through.
+This Candidate Solution therefore proposes an accounting system for associating energy use with a data stream passing through a device, or system or service centre.
 A key feature of this solution is that the reported energy is related to measured data rates, as well as a few fixed system parameters that can be determined ahead of time.
-The solution presented in this section is particularly valuable for data streams that require medium to high bit rates, such as those incurred for example by video transmission and game downloads.
+The solution is particularly valuable for data streams that require medium to high bit rates, such as those incurred for example by video transmission and game downloads.

 Key observations underlying this solution are:

-For transmission services, expressing energy use in terms of data rates is desirable, as data-rates are commonly known, whereas energy measurements would require additional hardware.
+1. For data transmission services, expressing energy use in terms of data rates is desirable, because they are commonly known, whereas energy measurements require additional hardware.

-Often, energy use and data rates are assumed to be linearly related, but as argued above, this tends to be an over-simplification.
+2. Often, energy use and data rates are assumed to be linearly related, but as argued above, this tends to be an over-simplification.